John Forrest Kelly

-John Forrest Kelly (born March 28, 1859 in the vicinity of Carrick-on-Suir, Ireland - died 1922) was an American electrical engineer who made early advances in alternating current equipment.
+John Forrest Kelly (March 28, 1859, in the vicinity of Carrick-on-Suir, Ireland – 1922) was an American electrical engineer who made early advances in alternating current equipment.

 Early life

 Kelly was the son of two Fenian schoolteachers, Jeremiah and Kate Forrest Kelly, who had eleven other children; he emigrated to America in 1873.
 He was educated in Stevens Institute of Technology, Hoboken, New Jersey, received the degree of B. L. in 1878 and that of Ph.D. in 1881.
 His sister was the activist and surgeon Dr. Gertrude Kelly.